SALES

-workflow automation tools
+11 Essential workflow automation tools to boost productivity

-Workflow automation tools come in different forms and serve various purposes, from project management to marketing, sales, and customer service.
 In this blog, we will explore the benefits of workflow automation tools, the features you should look for, and highlight some of the most popular tools businesses can use to automate their workflows.
-Whether you’re a small business or a large enterprise, workflow automation tools can help you work smarter, not harder.
+Whether you’re a small business or a large enterprise, workflow automation solutions can help you work smarter.

-What is a Workflow Automation Tool?
+What is a workflow automation tool?

 Automation tools are not limited to just one branch or vertical of a business.
 Using the right tools, all your departments, from sales and marketing to human resources, finance, and technical services, can reap the benefits of workflow automation.
 A survey by PwC found that 45% of work activities can be automated, potentially saving $2 trillion in global workforce costs.